agersant/crystal/docs/api/assets/unload_all.md

 # crystal.assets.unload_all

 Unloads all game assets.
-This makes crystal drop its references to every asset it has loaded.
+This makes Crystal drop its references to every asset it has loaded.

 ## Usage